-identify potential or needed improvements.

-- 4. Evaluate innovative methods and designs to improve stormwater treatment, wastewater treatment and management, and ecological restoration. - 5.
+- 3. Also in support of Urban Stormwater Retrofits, evaluate existing stormwater management systems to identify potential or needed improvements. - 4.
+Evaluate innovative methods and designs to improve stormwater treatment, wastewater treatment and management, and ecological restoration. - 5.
 In support of Septic Tank Abatement and implementation of Advanced Onsite Systems, develop a spatial analysis of OSTDS to include pollutant loading estimates and estimates of potential pollutant load reduction following connection to central sewer and/or conversion to advanced onsite systems.
 In cooperation with local governments and utilities, delineate proposed target areas for central sewer connections and for advanced onsite systems. - 6.
 In support of Agricultural and Silvicultural BMPs, develop an agricultural NPS pollution abatement plan.
 For this purpose, develop nonpoint source pollutant loading estimates at the sub-basin level for watershed areas that are substantially agricultural in land use, and develop pollutant load reduction estimates and targets based on application of proposed or potential BMPs.
 Develop planning level estimates of water quality effects (pollutant concentrations) for receiving waterbodies. - 7.
-Inventory, evaluate, and prioritize unpaved road stream crossings and other sedimentation sites in support of Basinwide Sedimentation Abatement. - 8.
+Identify research needs that would quantify the water quality benefits of BMP implementation, provide outreach and training, and strategies for implementing BMPs. - 8.
+Inventory, evaluate, and prioritize unpaved road stream crossings and other sedimentation sites in support of Basinwide Sedimentation Abatement. - 9.
 Evaluate the site-specific feasibility and potential benefits and impacts of proposed innovative and/or large-scale projects, which may include but are not necessarily limited to: - a.
 Regional-scale shoreline habitat development proposals - b.
-Passive and/or pumped estuarine flushing systems - c.
-Proposals for major hydrologic alterations, such as causeway alterations, locks and dams, and barrier island pass alteration and maintenance
+Passive and/or pumped estuarine flushing systems